Falmouth University

-The university is located in Penryn and Falmouth.
+The university is located across two campuses, in the towns of Penryn and Falmouth.
 Penryn Campus, near the town of Penryn, is the larger of its two campuses, which it operates in partnership with the University of Exeter.
 The Falmouth Campus is in Falmouth town centre.
-Falmouth has about 7,000 students, offering undergraduate and postgraduate degrees.
+Falmouth University has about 7,000 students as of 2023, offering undergraduate and postgraduate degrees.

 History

-Falmouth University was founded as Falmouth School of Art in 1902, in response to the diminution of scientific activities in Cornwall that was brought about by the decline of the Cornish mining industry.
+Falmouth University was founded as the Falmouth School of Art in 1902, in response to the decline of scientific activities in Cornwall due to the diminishing Cornish mining industry.